DamoM73/anvil-python-tutorials/13_user_features.md

 ### Tidy up

-If you recieved the same messages, your test passed.
+If you received the same messages, your test passed.

 Go back into the MainForm code and remove the three print statements.